 “She means getting shots,” Janelle says smoothly, putting her hand on my forearm—a signal we worked out in advance, an indication that I need to close my mouth and let her speak so I don’t blow our cover.

 “Of course,” Principal White says with a laugh.
 “I never cease to be amazed at the creativity of our student body.”

 He clears his throat and taps a fat finger on the desk.

 “Ah, you DO have those records, right?” he asks.

 “Of course,” Janelle says, opening her briefcase and taking out a blank piece of paper.
 She meets White’s gaze, and her eyes are intense, like a wolf trying to stare down a rival before the snarling and snapping starts.
 “This should take care of everything.”

 “This takes care of everything,” he says, filing the blank page in his desk.
-When he glances back up at us, his smile is back and Janelle’s eyes are back to being soft and pretty.
+When he glances up at us, his smile comes back and Janelle’s eyes are back to being soft and pretty.